▶︎ Stay in the know and get the VC monthly!

 The Video Consortium expects Users to follow all laws and regulatory requirements regarding anti-bribery and anti-corruption, including bribes, kickbacks, facilitation payments and extortion.
 The Video Consortium also expects Users to follow all laws regarding anti-money laundering and terrorist funding.
 Users may not engage, directly or indirectly, in any form of money laundering, including accepting, concealing, converting and/or transferring any funds obtained from criminal activities.

-Forums on VC’s website are provided as a service of VC and Members may use VC’s forums to post information about job openings and other career opportunities.
+Forums on VC’s website are provided as part of the Services and Members may use VC’s forums to post information about job openings and other career opportunities.
 Should you choose to make use of VC’s forums in this manner, you are entirely responsible for ensuring that your posts comply with all applicable laws.
-For example, if you use VC’s forums to post employment and contracting opportunities, you are solely responsible for ensuring that you abide by all local, state and federal laws with regard to hiring and employment (including for example, ensuring that your posts include required disclosures such as salary information and/or making payments in accordance with applicable law).
+For example, if you use VC’s forums to post employment or contracting opportunities, you are solely responsible for ensuring that you abide by all local, state and federal laws with regard to hiring and employment (including for example, ensuring that your posts include required disclosures such as salary information and/or making payments in accordance with applicable law).
 VC is under no obligation to review, vet or confirm any Member post on a VC forum, and will not be obligated to mediate or participate in any communications or interactions between individual Members on a VC forum.
 All individuals who choose to use a VC forum, or interact with third parties on or through a VC forum do so at their own risk.
-VC provides access to forums on VC’s website on an “as is and as available” basis.

-YOU UNDERSTAND, ACKNOWLEDGE, AND AGREE THAT MEMBERS ARE NOT ACTUAL AGENTS, APPARENT AGENTS, OSTENSIBLE AGENTS, OR EMPLOYEES OF VC IN ANY WAY.
+YOU UNDERSTAND, ACKNOWLEDGE, AND AGREE THAT MEMBERS ARE NOT ACTUAL AGENTS, APPARENT AGENTS, OSTENSIBLE AGENTS, OR EMPLOYEES OF VC IN ANY WAY AND THAT ALL SERVICES ARE PROVIDED ON AN AS-IS AND AS AVAILABLE BASIS WITH NO GUARANTEE OF COMPLETENESS, ACCURACY, USEFULNESS OR TIMELINESS.

 The Video Consortium will not be liable for any postings by Members that violate any applicable laws.
 VC does not review, vet or confirm the accuracy or completeness of any posting or other information submitted by any Member and is not responsible for any Members’ posting.
-We do, however, reserve the right to delete any postings on our forums, at our discretion, if we believe that such action is necessary to protect our Members.
+We do, however, reserve the right to delete any postings on our forums, without any prior notice and at VC’s absolute and sole discretion.

 The Video Consortium is devoted to creating meaningful relationships among its Users.
 Companies (and representatives of such companies) or individuals may not send general solicitations for goods or services, including any mass or bulk “spam” solicitations (such as messages under a same template or mass marketing messages), to other Users.
 Companies (and representatives of such companies) or individuals may not retain, monetize or otherwise store any other User’s email address without such User’s prior written permissions.
 Violations of the foregoing may result in expulsion, termination of membership (if the violator is a Member) and any other remedies available to VC.